Written by Rachel Kim, MS, RD, Registered Dietitian & Health Writer

 | SARMs (unregulated) | $50-$300 | No | None |

 SARM pricing appears deceptively affordable, with most compounds selling for $50-$300 monthly through unregulated online sources.
-However, this apparent cost advantage disappears when considering the hidden expenses of potential health complications, lack of medical supervision, and unknown product purity.
+But this apparent cost advantage disappears when considering the hidden expenses of potential health complications, lack of medical supervision, and unknown product purity.

 Independent testing of commercially available SARMs reveals concerning quality issues.
 A 2017 analysis found that 52% of products contained different compounds than advertised, while 39% contained unlisted ingredients including banned substances (Van Wagoner et al., JAMA, 2017).
 Users purchasing these products assume financial and health risks without any regulatory protection or quality guarantees.